yiqun12/eatifyPos/README.md

 Eatify
-Welcome to Eatify, a web application that helps users find recipes based on the ingredients they have on hand.
-With Eatify, you can easily search for recipes using ingredients you already have in your pantry, saving you time and money on your grocery shopping.
+Welcome to Eatify, an online ordering platform for food delivery and takeout.
+With Eatify, you can easily browse menus, place orders, and pay online for your favorite meals.

 Features
-Search for recipes using ingredients
-Filter by dietary restrictions, meal type, and more Save your favorite recipes for easy access later Create a shopping list for ingredients you need to purchase Getting Started
-Visit the website at https://eatify-22231.web.app/ Begin searching for recipes by entering ingredients in the search bar Use the filter options to narrow down your search results Save any recipes you like by clicking the "Save Recipe" button To access your saved recipes, click on the "Saved Recipes" tab To create a shopping list, click on the "Shopping List" tab and add the ingredients you need to purchase Technical details
+Browse menus and place orders for delivery or takeout Securely pay for your order using Stripe
+Merchant would receive a digital receipt via email and a physical receipts from merchant thermal printer Track your order status in real-time (developing)
+Save your favorite orders for easy reordering
+Getting Started
+Visit the website at https://eatify-22231.web.app/

+Technical details
-Eatify is built with a React.js frontend and a Firebase backend.
-The recipe data is pulled from the Spoonacular API.
+Eatify is built with a React.js frontend and Node.js backend.
+Firebase is also used for authentication, database, hosting and cloud functions.
+Stripe is used for handling online payments and thermal printer is used for generating receipts.

 Note
 Please be aware that, this is just a demonstration project and might not work as expected.